 Researcher Ramón Mata Torres wrote the following about one of his journeys to Wirikuta: “The colors are intense and alive.
 Each can be clearly perceived, and none overshadows the others or loses intensity if it changes place.
 The lines of color float in space, spinning freely and creating multiple figures.
 I have never seen such marvels created by color… so much variety in such simplicity!
 Greens, violets, oranges, blacks, blues, whites, purples, reds, burgundies, yellows…”

-Huichol art is the art of color, as it is experienced by the mara'akame in his communication with the gods.
-In a ritual trance, he receives the gods' instructions, their mandate, and sings what they dictate.
-His is the voice of fire, water, earth, the stones, the trees, and the eagle; his is the voice of the divine triad: deer-corn-peyote.
-When the mara'akame sings, the stories of his people's origin emerge and the rituals come to life again; all images acquire meaning, and words, force.
+Huichol art is the art of color, as it is experienced by the mara’akame in his communication with the gods.
+In a ritual trance, he receives the gods’ instructions, their mandate, and sings what they dictate.
+His is the voice of fire, water, earth, the stones, the trees, and the eagle; he is the voice of the divine triad: deer-corn-peyote.
+When the mara’akame sings, the stories of his people’s origin emerge and the rituals come to life again; all images acquire meaning, and words, force.

 If a wixarika becomes mara’akame, it is because he is able to sing the words of the gods.
 Possessing the gift of interpretation, the mara’akame is in charge, through his and others’ dreams, of finding the paths to follow, the rites that will allow the desired equilibrium, physical or spiritual.